GrantBirki/errbot/docs/index.md

 The goal of this project is to make it as easy as possible to launch a minimal, working chatbot.

-> Note: This repo is a fork of my other project [errbot-launchpad](https://github.com/GrantBirki/errbot-launchpad)
+> Note: This repo is a fork of my other project [errbot-launchpad](https://github.com/GrantBirki/errbot-launchpad) - errbot-launchpad is a way more basic version of this project

 **Looking for the bot commands documentation?**